• Skip to main content

 To me, the ultimate weekday bake has to be quick and easy.
 This Earl Grey Loaf Cake fits the bill perfectly.
 It's easy to make in one-bowl, great for afternoon tea but can also be toasted the next day for breakfast.
 Much like banana bread, this earl grey bread is amazing lightly toasted and brushed in butter.
 Yum!

-*Be sure to see the recipe card below for the full list of ingredients & instructions!*
+*Be sure to see the recipe card below for the full ingredients list & instructions!*

-How to make the Earl Grey Cake
+How to Make the Earl Grey Cake

 Collage with two images: Prepare pan for baking.
 Whisk eggs and sugar together.